 On August 5, 1884, Deborah Cutler transferred 299 Marlborough to her daughter, Dora Louisa Cutler.

-On August 13, 1884, 299 Marlborough was acquired from Dora Cutler by Mary W. Shattuck, probably Mary Williams Shattuck, the widow of Noah Gilman Shattuck of Groton.
+On August 13, 1884, 299 Marlborough was acquired from Dora Cutler by Mary (White) Shattuck, the widow of Christopher P. Shattuck.
 She previously had lived at 1 St. James, and moved to 2 Sherbrook Place in 1885.

-She appears to have operated 299 Marlborough as a lodging house.
+She operated 299 Marlborough as a lodging house.

 299 Marlborough was not listed in the 1884 and 1885 Blue Books.

-On April 1, 1885, 299 Marlborough was acquired from Mary W. Shattuck by William Whitwell Greenough.
+On April 1, 1885, 299 Marlborough was acquired from Mary Shattuck by William Whitwell Greenough.
 He and his wife, Catherine Scollay (Curtis) Greenough, made it their home.
-They previously had lived at the Hotel Vendôme.
+They previously had lived at the Hotel Vendome.
 They also maintained a home in Quincy.